 “Well worth finding this charming country pub near Leith Hill in the Surrey Hills !
 We visited for Saturday lunch and were ready for a hearty lunch after walking in the area.
 We both went for the Chefs pie – a decent size encased in pastry as a pie should be.
 The atmosphere was very welcoming and we stayed for coffee sitting in the comfortable arm chairs by the open fire.
 No rush to move us on & the girl who served us was very helpful.”

 “Lovely gem in the Surrey Hills & will definitely come back again.”

 Visitor from Brighton, UK.
 Feb 2016

-“Modernised dining pub in beautiful woodland spot, spacious interior with heavy beams and log fires, enjoyable food from sharing plates up, plenty of wines by the glass, Ringwood Best and guests; children and dogs (in one area) welcome, some disabled access, picnic-sets in side garden with boules, summer barbecues, near pretty church and pond, open (and food) all day”
+“Modernised dining pub in beautiful woodland spot, spacious interior with heavy beams and log fires, enjoyable food from sharing plates up, plenty of wines by the glass, Ringwood Best and guests; children and dogs welcome, some disabled access, picnic-sets in side garden with boules, summer barbecues, near pretty church and pond, open (and food) all day”